-Our baseline model is based on the publicly-available implementation of SVG-LP [14].
-As in the original implementation, the encoder and decoder are based on VGG16 [43], the latent frame predictor is a 2-layer LSTM with hidden size of 128, and both the prior and posterior are single-layer LSTMs that produce latent variables z_t of dimension 64.
-We replace all batch normalization layers with layer normalization layers in both the baseline and the Noether Network because of the small mini-batch size used in our experiments.
-Preliminary experiments showed similar performance, but much more stable training.
+Our baseline model is the publicly-available implementation of SVG-LP [13], with the batch normalization layers replaced with layer normalization layers.
+This change is made because of the small mini-batch size used in our experiments.
+As in the original implementation, the encoder and decoder are based on VGG16 [36], the latent frame predictor is a 2-layer LSTM with hidden size of 128, and both the prior and posterior are single-layer LSTMs that produce latent variables z_t of dimension 64.
 The learning rate used during the training of the baseline 0.0001.
-Teacher forcing is used during the training of the SVG baseline and the meta-training of the Noether Network, as done by Denton and Fergus [14].
+Teacher forcing is used during the training of both the SVG baseline - as done by Denton and Fergus [13] - as well as the Noether Network's embedding.

-The meta-learned inner loss of the Noether Network is formulated as in equation 2(b), with the learned embedding g{φ} parameterized as a 2-layer convolutional network where each layer consists of a 5 × 5 convolution with 32 filters in the first layer and 64 filters in the second layer, a ReLU non-linearity, and 2 × 2 max pooling.
-There is a final linear layer which projects onto a 64-dimensional embedding space.
+The meta-learned inner loss of the Noether Network is defined in Equation 2, with the learned embedding g{φ} parameterized as a 2-layer convolutional network where each layer consists of a 5 × 5 convolution with 32 filters in the first layer and 64 filters in the second layer, a ReLU non-linearity, and 2 × 2 max pooling.
+There is a final linear layer which projects onto a 64-dimensional embedding space, in which the MSE is computed for the inner loss.

-The CNGRAD algorithm of Alet et al. [3] is used to perform tailoring.
-In the Noether Network, conditional normalization (CN) layers are inserted after each batch normalization layer in both the encoder and the decoder.
+The CNGRAD algorithm of Alet et al. [3] is used to perform meta-tailoring.
+In the Noether Network, conditional normalization (CN) layers are inserted after each layer normalization layer in both the encoder and the decoder.
 The CN parameters are initialized to the identity transformation, and are adapted with a single inner step at prediction-time using an inner learning rate of 0.0001.
-The embedding is trained in the outer loop with an outer learning rate of 0.0001.
-We report results obtained with meta-tailoring, where both the base model and the embedding are randomly initialized.
+The embedding is trained in the outer loop with an outer learning rate of 0.0001, along with the rest of the model parameters, excluding CN parameters.
+We report results obtained with meta-tailoring, where all weights are randomly initialized.
+In the reported results, all models are trained for 400 epochs, at which point training has converged.